ajspaghetti/ecommerce/README.md

 # Ruby on Rails with React.js Boilerplate

+BUILD AN ECOMMERCE SITE WHERE PEOPLE CAN CREATE AN ACCOUNT AND SUBMIT REQUESTS FOR PURCHASING ITEMS FROM ME.

 This is a boilerplate template for a Ruby on Rails app with a React.js frontend and PostgreSQL as the database.
 It provides a basic structure and setup to help you get started quickly.

 ## Prerequisites